How Rubber Bands Are Made: The Complete 8-Step Manufacturing Process

 Can rubber bands be manufactured in custom sizes?

 Yes.
 Diameter, wall thickness, and cut width are all adjustable during manufacturing by changing the extrusion die and cutting parameters.
-OEM orders can be produced to virtually any specification.
+Custom OEM rubber bands can be produced to virtually any specification.

 Interested in Sourcing Rubber Bands from a Quality Manufacturer?